WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 **How many paired reads are left in the sample after trimming?
 Compare them with the fastq files obtained from the sequencer**

-If you have extra time, you could try trimming the ´untrimmed´ sample!
+If you have extra time, you could try trimming the 'untrimmed' sample!

 ## [Bonus](#bonus)